Frequently Asked Questions

 A: TaeKwon-Do IS a martial art.
-The difference being some clubs only teach a specific style or program (such as TaeKwon-Do) whereas we offer many different styles of martial arts (because people have different tastes) so our club name uses the umbrella term of "martial arts" which is necessary to reflect that.
+The difference being some clubs only teach a specific style or program (such as TaeKwon-Do) whereas we offer many different styles of martial arts (because different people have different interests and goals) so our club name uses the umbrella term of "martial arts" which is necessary to reflect that.

 Q: What is the best style?
 What is the best style for me?

 A: There is no single best style and don't let anyone tell you different.
 If there was a "best style", everyone on the planet would be training in it.
 Each style has it's benefits and shortcomings depending on what you're looking for.
 The best style for you is the one that keeps your interest and helps you to accomplish your goals.
 Sometimes that can be done with one style, sometimes that can only be done by training in multiple styles.
 The question you need to ask yourself is: "What goals would I like to accomplish?"
 Once you know your goals, we can help you decide which style would suit you best.

 Q: What do we call you? (in regards to an instructor's title)